 2.0.10.1 Transverse rigging, that is shrouds, and the head stay, shall not be adjusted during a race, except if an emergency situation arises which requires making such an adjustment.
-If that occurs, the boat shall report the situation and the action taken to the Race Committee and / or Rules Committee for their decision whether the action taken was in fact warranted.
-Transverse rigging may be of steel, titanium, kevlar or carbon fiber.
-All other materials are prohibited, but sheathing, if used, may be of any material.
-Headstays and running and standing backstays may be of steel, titanium, kevlar or carbon fibre.
+If that occurs, the boat shall report the situation and the action taken to the Race Committee and/or Rules Committee for their decision whether the action taken was in fact warranted.
+Transverse rigging, headstays, and running or standing backstays may be of steel, titanium, kevlar or carbon fiber.

-2.0.11 Dimensions and Construction of Boom
+Dimensions and Construction of Boom